ibpsa/project1-boptest/docs/01_software.md

 # Use BOPTEST-Gym

-Control BOPTEST test cases using this popular interface for reinforcement learning (RL) algorithms.
+Control BOPTEST test cases using OpenAI-Gym, the popular interface for reinforcement learning (RL) algorithms.

 To get started or contribute to the project, go to the GitHub repository.